 Whether you use a Pacific Pride, Voyager, WEX, Comdata, Fuelman, or CFN corporate fleet card, you can take inventory of what you are currently doing and upgrade that process with these best practices.

-Fleet Card Best Practice #1: Call your current card provider and ask for a list of every active card, the last time it was used, the PINs associated with these cards, and security features associated.
+Fleet Card Best Practice #1: Your current vendor should be able to assist you with securing your fleet card.
+Call your current card provider and ask for a list of every active card, the last time it was used, the PINs associated with these cards, and security features associated.
 Check these against your next bill to see what cards aren’t actually being used.
 Turn off an card not being used.

 Fleet Card Best Practice #2: Annually take inventory of what cards you have and who is using them.
 Line up this list of active cards with your employees and make sure there isn’t a lost card out there.
 Often a card policy implemented by Human Resources or your Dispatcher is a good way to track what employees have what cards.
 On a regular basis, pass a clip board around asking each employee with a fleet card to confirm they still have that card and initial a confirmation that the card is still in their possession.
 You would be surprised how individual cards can float between employees as it is easier than asking for a new card.

 Fleet Card Best Practice #3: Audit your transactions regularly.
 This is a great project for your Account’s Payable to look through.
 Check against the card list of active cards looking for transactions that occur outside of normal business hours and days.
 Look for locations outside of your service area as well.
 Also look for cards with more than one transaction in a day or large volumes as often that’s theft.

 Fleet Card Best Practice #4: Put your Fleet Cards on the key ring dispatched with the vehicle, not with the driver.
 To limit a risk of a stolen card, restrict card ownership to management and maintenance.
 Everyone else should have cards directly connected with a vehicles license plate, so if that card goes missing it is obvious.